Iraq Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay in Iraq?
+How much income tax will I pay as an expat working in Iraq?

-What is the personal allowance in Iraq and who gets it?
+What is the personal allowance in Iraq and who qualifies for it?

-The standard personal allowance in Iraq is IQD 2,500,000 for bachelor employees in the private sector.
-This means you only pay income tax on earnings above this threshold, which significantly reduces your overall tax burden.
-The allowance applies to single, resident employees with no dependents.
+The personal allowance in Iraq is IQD 2,500,000 for bachelor status, meaning you only pay income tax on earnings above this amount.
+This allowance is standard for single, resident employees in the private sector with no dependents.

 Do I have to pay social security contributions in Iraq?

-Yes, as an employee in Iraq you are required to contribute 5% of your gross income to social security, which is deductible from your taxable income.
-Your employer also contributes 12% on your behalf, though this doesn't directly affect your take-home pay.
-These contributions are calculated separately from your income tax and help fund social security benefits.
+Yes, as an employee in Iraq you must contribute 5% of your gross income to social security, which is deducted from your salary before income tax is calculated.
+Your employer also contributes 12% on your behalf, though this does not affect your take-home pay.

-Are there any other taxes or deductions I should know about?
+Are there any additional taxes or regional variations I should know about?

 Other tax calculators